mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-The `map` concept is also pretty common in Rust.
+The `map` concept is also pretty standard in Rust.
 Compared to Ruby, we need to be a little more explicit here:
 If `users` is a vector of `User` objects, we first need to create an iterator from it: